 If you are creating an area of reinforced grass on a commercial scale then a free draining sub base (DoT Type 1x or Type 3) according to the loading will be required together with geotextile above & below to stop migration of both this and the sand bedding, plus a good quality topsoil & seed to allow the grass to germinate and ensure longevity to your grass reinforced area.

-If your grass area already exists and you want to reinforce or protect it for occasional or temporary car park use then rolls of grass reinforcement can be laid on top of the grass to provide an instant reinforced grass solution – contact us for more details.
+If your grass area already exists and you want to reinforce or protect it for occasional or temporary car park use then The Naylor AdPave system can be laid on top of the grass and topsoiled to allow existing grass to grow through to provide an instant reinforced grass solution – contact us for more details.

-If your proposed grass area has not yet been built then you need to decide whether you want a grid reinforcement finish such as the Integra or AdPave (these are best suited to regularly used areas) or whether you want to support vehicular use but don’t want to see any grid reinforcement within the grass, in which case TechTurf should be considered (suitable for heavy pedestrian occasional light vehicles or HGV’s).
+If your proposed grass area has not yet been built then you need to decide whether you want a grid reinforcement finish such as the AdPave (this is best suited to regularly used areas) or whether you want to support vehicular use but don’t want to see any grid reinforcement within the grass, in which case TechTurf should be considered (suitable for heavy pedestrian occasional light vehicles or HGV’s).

 Points to consider: